LAKE POINSETT'S STORM SIRENS

 When the siren is activated, cover should be taken inside a sturdy building.
 Get out of mobile homes and find a substantial shelter.
 Public Shelters in the area include the Lake Region Golf Course and the Methodist Church Camp.

 A number of lake homes are located in a dead zone, where the siren cannot be heard.
-Consider purchasing an All-Weather-Radio NOAA (Midland brand) with battery backup.
-Social media, internet, and smartphones can also help to alert of coming severe weather.
+To receive severe weather alerts purchase an All-Weather-Radio NOAA (Midland brand) with battery backup or install weather reporting apps on your smartphone.

 A COOPERATIVE PROJECT